 The Monthly Roundup series was not published for the past few months, as I was busy getting the Podcast up and running.
 So I decided to do a Summer Roundup instead (for the months of June, July, August).

 Summer is a busy time for most people.
-Everyone is usually away travelling or involved in some fun activities, so you might not have had time to review your favourite Productivity posts.
+Everyone is usually away travelling or involved in some fun activities, so you might not have had time to review your favorite productivity posts.

 Let me make it easier for you.

 What gives the most successful people an edge over others?
-It is the 5 hour rule.
-They spend at-least 5 hours per week (minimum) reading, reflecting,journalling or experimenting.
+It is the 5-hour rule.
+They spend at least 5 hours per week (minimum) reading, reflecting, journalism or experimenting.
 The author of this post provides multiple examples of successful individuals from all walks of life (From Ben Franklin to Elon Musk).
-Here’s the bottomline, invest minimum 5 hours a week learning & improving yourself, and you are bound to have an advantage over others.
+Here’s the bottom line, invest a minimum of 5 hours a week learning & improving yourself, and you are bound to have an advantage over others.
 Definitely read the article for the proof.

-Did you know that about 60% of the world’s population is multi-lingual, i.e. they speak more than one language.
-You perhaps, already know the social benefits of learning another language.
-However, this article (backed with data and experiment) proves that it also helps by improving your performance in doing normal tasks.
+Did you know that about 60% of the world’s population are multi-lingual, i.e. they speak more than one language?
+You, perhaps already know the social benefits of learning another language.
+However, this article (backed by data and experiment) proves that it also helps by improving your performance in doing normal tasks.
 Simply, put your brain enables you to perform tasks faster if you are bilingual.
 Another benefit is the delay in the onset of dementia.
 So, now you have more reasons to learn additional languages.

-Hope you enjoyed the list.
-What was your favorite and why?
+Hope you enjoyed the productivity list.
+What was your favourite and why?